 or select Terminal in the Applications folder, press CMD(⌘)+I and check the “Open using Rosetta” option.

-For Linux and OS X, we are still providing the legacy installation method which uses a bash script and doesn’t depend on Node.
+For Linux and OS X, we still provide an alternative installation method which uses a bash script and doesn’t depend on Node.js.

 curl https://install.meteor.com/ | sh